N-Harish/music-genre-classification-using-machine-learning/README.md

 * PyDub for converting mp3 to wav
 * Docker for deployment

+## Features extracted
+* chroma_stft
+* rmse
+* spectral_centroid
+* spectral_bandwidth
+* rolloff
+* zero_crossing_rate

+## Model used
+* OutputCodeClassifier with Logistic Regression for multiclass classification

 ## How it workes
 * First the user has an option to either view demo or upload their own audio
-* Then if the user selects classify, We would classify the audio into one of 10 genres using our model
+* Then if the user selects classify, the web app calculates all the above mentioned features and lassify the audio into one of 10 genres using our model
-* If user selects spectogram, we would display the mel spectogram to the user
+* If user selects spectogram, it display the mel spectogram to the user

-## link
+## link of the deployed app
 https://music-type-predictor.herokuapp.com